Kalita Wave vs Hario V60 vs Chemex Compared

 The Kalita Wave

-Next on the line is the Kalita Wave.
-In the comparison between the three pour overs, handling the Kalita Wave will help one begin to understand the differences.
-For the users who consider the V60 as unreliable, the Wave is going to be their quick solution.
-For starters, the Wave maximises on evenness.
-The pour over has an engineered flat bottom made for uniform brewing.
-The geometry is such that brewing is ideally done from every part of the ground bed.
+Next on the line is the Kalita Wave. (a design that Matt Perger and World Brewers Cup champions have popularized for its forgiving flat-bed geometry) In the comparison between the three pour overs, handling the Kalita Wave will help one begin to understand the differences.
+For users who find the V60 unreliable, the Wave offers a quick solution.
+The Wave excels in evenness, featuring a precisely engineered flat bottom designed for uniform brewing.
+Its geometry ensures that brewing occurs evenly across the entire coffee bed.

 Kalita Wave Pros